State of Washington Classified Job Specification

 Knowledge of: principles, practices and methods of environmental or resource management and environmental pollution prevention and pollution control; methods and techniques of field sampling, testing, data gathering, basic research and field investigations; applicable state, federal and local environmental regulations and policies; technical report writing methods; characteristics and health effects of pollutants.

-Ability to: use sound, independent judgment in making decisions on environmental problems and completing assigned tasks; understand and interpret plans, maps and equipment specifications; prepare clear and concise written reports and make oral presentations; analyze and prepare plans and reports; understand and communicate complex environmental regulations and statutes; communicate effectively with agency staff, other agencies, industry and the general public.
+Ability to: use sound, independent judgment in making decisions on environmental problems and completing assigned tasks; understand and interpret plans, maps and equipment specifications; prepare clear and concise written reports and make oral presentations; analyze and prepare plans and reports; understand and communicate complex environmental regulations and statutes; communicate effectively with agency staff, other agencies, industry and the general public; work effectively with diverse groups and individuals representing competing interests on complex and controversial environmental issues.

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.